Event Date

 About Conference

-The 7th Edition of the International Conference and Expo on Material Science and Nanotechnology will take place in London, UK, on March 24-25, 2026.
+The 08th Edition of the International Conference and Expo on Material Science and Nanotechnology will take place in Rome, Italy , on August 25-26, 2026.
 This premier event brings together leading researchers, scientists, engineers, and industry professionals from around the globe to discuss the latest innovations, research findings, and advancements in the field of material science and nanotechnology.

 The conference serves as a global platform for sharing knowledge, exchanging ideas, and fostering collaborations that can drive scientific breakthroughs and industrial applications in advanced materials, nanomaterials, biomaterials, energy materials, and beyond.